Where to find us

-A CAMHS professional would arrange to meet with the patient and their family in their home, at Dragon Parade Clinic or another venue of the patient’s choice.
+A CAMHS professional would arrange to meet with the patient and their family at Dragon Parade Clinic.

 Emergency referrals are those where a professional has serious concerns about the mental health of a young person requiring an assessment of risk within 24 hours.
-These referrals should be directed to the CAMHS duty clinician between 9am to 5pm or to A&E for the out of hours service.
+Emergency referrals should be directed to the crisis team on 01423 544335.

 How does assessment work